Websoft9/websoft9/README.md

 # Contributing

-- websoft9 appmanage
+Follow the [contributing guidelines](CONTRIBUTING.md) if you want to propose a change in the Websoft9 core.
+For more information about participating in the community and contributing to the Websoft9 project, see [this page](https://support.websoft9.com/docs/community/contributing).

-- websoft9 docker-compose
+Documentation for application templates based on Docker maintainers is in the [docker-library](https://github.com/Websoft9/docker-library).

 # License

-[LGPL-3.0](/License.md), Additional Terms: It is not allowed to publish free or paid image based on this repository in any Cloud platform's Marketplace without authorization (未经授权许可，不允许将基于本项目创建的镜像到云平台市场上售卖)
+Websoft9 is licensed under the [LGPL-3.0](/License.md), and additional Terms: It is not allowed to publish free or paid image based on this repository in any Cloud platform's Marketplace without authorization